alexirpan/alexirpan.github.io/_posts/2017-06-18-hyperparam-spectral.markdown

 ==============================================================================

 In each stage of Harmonica, each model can be evaluated in parallel.
-By constrast, Bayesian optimization techniques are more difficult to parallelize because the derivation often assumes a single-threaded evaluation.
+By contrast, Bayesian optimization techniques are more difficult to parallelize because the derivation often assumes a single-threaded evaluation.

 Enforcing hyperparam sparsity leads to interpretability - weights of different terms can be used to interpret which hyperparams are most important and least important.
+The approach successfully learned to ignore all dummy hyperparams.

 Disadvantages
 ==============================================================================

+A coworker mentioned that Harmonica assumes a fixed computation budget for each stage, which doesn't make it as good in an anytime setting (which is a better fit for Bayesian optimization.)

 My intuition says that this approach works best when you have a large number of hyperparameters and want to initially narrow down the space.